Guang1234567/flutter-mobile-appcenter/README.md

 * flutter build appbundle (recommended however not supported for some stores)
 * flutter build apk --split-per-abi

+This command results in three APK files:

+* <app dir>/build/app/outputs/apk/release/app-armeabi-v7a-release.apk
+* <app dir>/build/app/outputs/apk/release/app-arm64-v8a-release.apk
+* <app dir>/build/app/outputs/apk/release/app-x86_64-release.apk

+Removing the --split-per-abi flag results in a fat APK that contains your code compiled for all the target ABIs.
+Such APKs are larger in size than their split counterparts, causing the user to download native binaries that are not applicable to their device’s architecture.

 -----------------------------------------------------------------------------------------------------------------------------

 Appcenter: two options